 It’s the country’s largest national park located in the northern part near the town of Miskolc.
 You’ll find mountains made from limestone and caves, where prehistoric people used to live.
 The largest cave, Istvánlápa, is found here, along with ravines, forests, fields of beautiful lavender flowers, colourful butterflies, and birds.

 One of the best reasons to visit the town of Szeged is the zoo.
 It’s actually the largest zoo in the country and the main attraction is the white lion.
 It has a wide variety of animals, so wear comfortable walking shoes!

-Castle of Eger is located in the spa town of Eger near the southern part of the Bükk Mountains, and was part of Hungary’s defense from the north.
+This is located in the spa town of Eger near the southern part of the Bükk Mountains and was part of Hungary’s defence from the north.
 Tourists love exploring the ruins of this great structure, as well as the great towers looming over the town.

-Castle of Diósgyőr was built in the 12th century, but was destroyed from the Mongol Invasion.
+This castle was built in the 12th century but was destroyed from the Mongol Invasion.
 At one time, it was a betrothal gift to future queens.
 King Louie the Great transformed it into a Gothic royal castle.
 It was rebuilt in 2014 with the rooms now decorated with Mediaeval-style furniture.
 It is a distinct historic monument near the Bükk Mountains.

 Author: Ella, Content Manager for trekbible, is a writer and content specialist with a predilection for learning and exploring new places and cultures around the world.
 With family scattered throughout the U.S. and South Korea, she loves to see cross-cultural influences around the world.
 Her favorite thing to do on her travels is to taste the local cuisine of each destination.